Burn-E99/TheArtificer/README.md

 The Artificer was built on Deno `v1.6.3` using Discodeno `v10.0.0`.
 If you choose to run this yourself, you will need to rename `config.example.ts` to `config.ts` and edit some values.
 You will need to create a new [Discord Application](https://discord.com/developers/applications) and copy the newly generated token into the `"token"` key.
 If you want to utilize some of the bots dev features, you will need to fill in the keys `"logChannel"` and `"reportChannel"` with text channel IDs and `"devServer"` with a guild ID.

 Starting the bot is simply done with `deno run --allow-net .\mod.ts`.

+If you choose to run version 1.1.0 or newer, ensure you disable the API in `config.ts` or verify you have properly secured your instance of The Artificer.

 ---